The Time Management Matrix: Making The Best Use Of Your Time

 Write it down

-When it comes to planning, it may be helpful to write your goals down, whether with pen and paper or on your PC, tablet, or phone.
-The very act of writing, coupled with the visual matrix you create, may help to develop your thought processes as you sort through the tasks at hand.
-It may also be beneficial to keep your time management matrix in a location where you will see it often, such as the home screen on your computer or a strategically placed paper hard copy.
+When it comes to planning, it may be helpful to write your goals down, whether with pen and paper or on your computer, tablet, or phone.
+The very act of writing, coupled with the visual matrix you create, may help develop your thought processes as you sort through the tasks at hand.
+It may also be beneficial to keep your time management matrix in a location where you will see it often, such as the home screen on your computer or a strategically placed hard copy.

 A time management matrix can do more than assist you with completing your tasks.
 It can also serve as a way for you to step back and put some perspective into the way you look at all the goals you want to accomplish.
 Physically writing down the matrix may help you to do that.